Qazeer/artefacts.help/pages/windows/consolehost_history.md

 ---
 title: PowerShell ConsoleHost_history
-summary: 'Starting with PowerShell v5 on Windows 10, the commands entered in a PowerShell console will be logged by the PSReadline module to an user-scoped ConsoleHost_history.txt file.\n\nBy default, only the last 4096 commands are stored.\n\nInformation of interest: command entered, with no associated timestamps (or any additional metadata).
+summary: 'Starting with PowerShell v5 on Windows 10, the commands entered in a PowerShell console will be logged by the PSReadline module to a user-scoped ConsoleHost_history.txt file.\n\nBy default, only the last 4096 commands are stored.\n\nInformation of interest: command entered, with no associated timestamps (or any additional metadata).
 The last entered command execution timestamp can be deduced from the last write timestamp of the ConsoleHost_history file itself.'
 keywords: ConsoleHost_history, PSReadline
 tags:
   - windows_etw